Skip to main content Stan Consulting LLC · Marketing Atlas Reference · Quality Score

 1. Google Ads Help · About Quality Score Official documentation describing the score, its three components, and the “Above / Average / Below” status framing.

-2. Google Ads Help · About Ad Rank The actual auction calculation, which uses real-time signals related to but separate from the reported Quality Score.
+2. Google Ads Help · About Ad Rank The actual auction calculation, which uses real-time signals related to but separate from the claimed Quality Score.

-3. Google Ads Help · Check and understand Quality Score Operating reference for reading the score and the three component columns inside Google Ads.
+3. Google Ads Help · Check and understand Quality Score Operating reference for scanning the score and the three component columns inside Google Ads.

-4. Search Engine Land · PPC channel coverage Industry coverage of Quality Score interpretation, optimization patterns, and reporting changes.
+4. Search Engine Land · PPC channel coverage Industry coverage of Quality Score interpretation, optimization patterns, and tracking changes.

-5. Search Engine Journal · PPC category Practitioner reporting on relevance, ad-group structure, and landing page alignment.
+5. Search Engine Journal · PPC category Practitioner tracking on relevance, ad-group structure, and landing page alignment.